 - B. Budget.
 NHA shall provide the Board with an annual proposed Budget prepared and maintained in accordance with the Charter, the Michigan Budgeting and Accounting Act, and applicable law (the "Budget").
 The Budget shall include all of the School's projected revenues and expenses at the object level as described in the Michigan Department of Education's Michigan School Accounting Manual.
 For the School's first school year, the Budget shall be submitted prior to the beginning of the school year.
 Thereafter, the Budget shall be submitted to the Board prior to June 1 for the next school year. - C. Review and Approval of Budget.
 The Board shall be responsible for reviewing, revising and approving the Budget in accordance with the Charter and applicable law.
-At the request of either NHA or the Board, with the approval of the Board, the Budget shall be amended from time to time as necessary. - D. Board Spending Account.
-Notwithstanding any other provision of this Agreement to the contrary, each school year during the Term, NHA shall allocate to an account controlled by the Board an amount equal to the lesser of: (i) 2% of state per pupil aid reflected in the Budget for that respective school year, or (ii) \$35,000 (the "Board Spending Account").
+At the request of either NHA or the Board, with the approval of the Board, the Budget shall be amended from time to time as necessary.

+D. Board Spending Account.
+Notwithstanding any other provision of this Agreement to the contrary, each school year during the Term, NHA shall allocate to an account controlled by the Board an amount equal to the lesser of: (i) 2% of state per pupil aid reflected in the Budget for that respective school year, or (ii) \$50,000 (the "Board Spending Account").
 The aforesaid amount shall be deposited by NHA into the Board Spending Account pro-rata during the course of the School's school year as Revenues are received.
 All funds in the Board Spending Account are the property of the School and may be used by the School at the discretion of the Board.
 Funds in the Board Spending Account that are not spent by the School during the school year shall carry over annually.
+The parties agree that the Board Spending Account will increase by a percentage equal to the percentage increase in state educational funding for each school year, if applicable.

 Items purchased by NHA for the School and paid for by the School with funds from the Board Spending Account, such as non-proprietary instructional and/or curriculum materials, books, supplies and equipment, shall be the property of the School.
 The property of the School excludes items leased, financed or purchased by NHA with the Fee (as defined below).
 NHA agrees not to add any fees or charges to the cost of equipment, materials or supplies purchased by NHA at the request of or on behalf of the School with funds from the Board Spending Account.
 NHA, in making such purchases for the School pursuant to this subsection, shall comply with applicable law, including section 1274 of the Code, as if the School were making such purchases itself from a third party, and shall provide the Board, upon request, available documentation evidencing the costs associated with such purchases.
-NHA shall maintain a listing of all assets owned by the School and shall provide the list to the Board annually upon request. - E. Fee.
-NHA shall receive all Revenues as its services fee (the "Fee"), from which it shall pay all operating costs of the School as detailed in the Budget.
-NHA and the Board acknowledge that operating costs includes an administrative fee payable to the Authorizer as set forth in the Charter.
-Payment of the Fee shall be made on the same frequency that the School receives its Revenues.
-NHA shall be entitled to retain as compensation for the Services the difference, if any, between the Fee and the amount actually expended by NHA in operation and/or management of the School during the School's fiscal year.
-NHA agrees not to add any fees or charges to the cost of equipment, materials or supplies purchased by NHA at the request of or on behalf of the School.
+NHA shall maintain a listing of all assets owned by the School and shall provide the list to the Board annually upon request.